 Community Climate Change Specialists

-Each community has a designated Climate Change Specialist.
-These specialists interviewed community Elders, learning what has changed in the lifetime of these knowledge keepers, in the weather, on the land, in the animals and plants.
-Learn more about each of the communities involved in this project on the Community Map
+Each participating community has a designated Climate Change Specialist.
+These specialists play a integral role in the project.
+They interview community Elders, learning what has changed in the lifetime of these knowledge keepers, in the weather, on the land, in the animals and plants.
+Specialists offer insights into life in the north and contribute local observations of current climate impacts in their communities.
+They host community meetings to encourage individuals and communities to think of their adaptation options in the face of coming climate change.
+Learn more about each of the communities involved in this project on the Community Map.

 Dr. David Pearson

 Professor & Project Lead, Climate Change and Science Communication

 Dr. David Pearson is a professor in the School of the Environment at Laurentian University.
 He studies how changing climate will affect the communities, landscape and wildlife of Ontario between the Great Lakes and Hudson Bay.
 He began working with First Nations in the north in 2009 and is now very pleased to be leading the project described on this site, visiting communities with a small team of scientists, speaking with chiefs, councillors, community members, and young people in school classes.

 David was a member of the Geology Department at Laurentian for many years, teaching geology courses.
 He now teaches communication of science.
 Between 1980 and 1986 he was on leave from the university as the first Director of Science North, the public science centre in Sudbury.
 Ever since then he has been a strong supporter of engaging young people with hands-on science activities.